EPIC: Graph Augmentation with Edit Path Interpolation via Learnable Cost: Related Work

 \section{Related Work}

-\subsection{Graph edit distance}
+\subsection{Graph Edit Distance}

-The graph edit distance is a metric that quantifies the dissimilarity between two graphs~\citep{ullmann1976algorithm}.
+The graph edit distance is a metric that quantifies the dissimilarity between two graphs~\cite{ullmann1976algorithm}.
 It measures the minimum number of edit operations required to transform one graph into another.
 These edit operations include node and edge insertion, deletion, and substitution.
-The computational complexity of obtaining graph edit distance is known to NP-complete~\citep{abu2015exact}.
-A number of works addressing the problem of the high computational cost have been proposed. \citet{cross1997inexact} cast the optimization process into a Bayesian framework with a genetic search algorithm. \citet{myers2000bayesian} adopt the Levenshtein distance to model the probability distribution for structural errors in the graph-matching.
-In \citep{justice2006binary}, a binary linear programming formulation of the graph edit distance for unweighted, undirected graphs is proposed. \citet{fischer2015approximation} propose an approximated graph edit distance based on Hausdorff matching.
-Recent approaches adopt the deep learning method to efficiently prune the search tree in computation~\citep{wang2021combinatorial}.
+The computational complexity of obtaining graph edit distance is known to NP-complete~\cite{abu2015exact}.
+A number of works addressing the problem of the high computational cost have been proposed. \etal{Cross}~\shortcite{cross1997inexact} casts the optimization process into a Bayesian framework with a genetic search algorithm. \etal{Myers}~\shortcite{myers2000bayesian} adopts the Levenshtein distance to model the probability distribution for structural errors in the graph-matching.
+In Justice and Hero~\shortcite{justice2006binary}, a binary linear programming formulation of the graph edit distance for unweighted, undirected graphs is proposed. \etal{Fischer}~\shortcite{fischer2015approximation} proposes an approximated graph edit distance based on Hausdorff matching. \etal{Wang}~\shortcite{wang2021combinatorial} adopts the deep learning method to efficiently prune the search tree in computation.

 Recently, deep neural network-based graph edit distance learning methods have been proposed.
-In contrast to the traditional approximation methods, where the cost of edit operation is fixed, these methods learn the cost of individual edit operations.
-One standard approach to learning costs using neural networks involves obtaining embeddings from node and edge attributes, which are then used to compute the edit distance in a supervised manner~\cite{cortes2019learning, caetano2009learning}.
-However, these approaches require ground truth or expected correspondences between two graphs, which are inapplicable in various situations. \citet{riba2021learning} learn the cost using node features extracted by graph neural networks and optimizes the cost by approximating graph edit distance to Hausdorff distance.
+In contrast to the traditional fixed cost distance, these methods learn the cost of individual edit operations.
+One standard approach to learning costs using neural networks involves obtaining embeddings from node and edge attributes, which are then used to compute the edit distance in a supervised manner~\cite{cortes2019learning}.
+However, these approaches require ground truth node correspondences provided by an oracle between two graphs, which are inapplicable in various situations. \etal{Riba}~\shortcite{riba2021learning} learns the cost using node features extracted by graph neural networks and optimize the cost by approximating graph edit distance to Hausdorff distance.
 The Hausdorff distance is an effective method for approximating the graph edit distance in quadratic time, but it is not suitable for edit path construction since it allows one-to-many substitution between nodes.